kgalema/ReportMe/README.md

 # Project Description

-ReportMe! is a reporting web application designed to consolidate data from different mining sections/teams at an underground mine in Rustenburg, North West.
-The data is stored in a MongoDB database within a local machine.
+ReportMe! is a full stack web application designed to consolidate data from different teams of an organisation and stored the data in a non-relational MongoDB database.

-The Front-End part of the app is 90% complete while the back-End is 70% completed

 ## Technologies used
     1. HTML5/CSS3